afikur/afikur.github.io/_posts/2022-03-05-how-we-do-it-docker-for-java-developers.md

-### Push docker image
+### 3. Push docker image

-You've build your docker image now what?
+You've build your docker image, now what?
 You need to send the image to the server where you want to deploy the application or you want to share the image to a SQA engineer in your team.
 But how would you do it?

 When you create a docker image you can't see any file gets created that you can copy to deployment server or someone else's computer.
 All you can do is see the image in your computer using  `docker image ls` or `docker images` command.

-But you can extract the docker image to a file which you can share with others.
+But you can extract the docker image to a .tar file which you can share with others.
 Here's how

-Step 1: Save the docker image as a tar file
+**Step 1:** Save the docker image as a tar file

 ```
 docker save -o <path/to/the/generated/file> <image name>